Property Acquisition and Demolition

 - Removing a property leads to a loss of revenue tax & former property owners may migrate out of locality boundaries.

-- Acquisition programs are more difficult to implement in dense urban areas
+- More difficult to implement in dense urban areas

-- Identifying acquisition priority areas in comprehensive plans may be politically difficult & impact real estate values & sales
+- Identifying, mapping, & publishing acquisition priority areas may be politically difficult & impact real estate values & sales

 Creating a plan for acquiring properties in connected areas (a shoreline street or repetitively flooded block) achieves a more adaptive solution than a piecemeal acquisition strategy.
 Priority areas should include land serving ecological functions (absorbing floodwaters & improving water quality) - wetlands, forests, & areas that enable shoreline migration will generate the most benefits for the community.

 Property acquisitions require policies for relocation.
 Areas for targeted development should be identified & homeowners should be incentivized to move to these areas (retaining tax base & community).
-Ex incentives: bonus payments for relocation within the locality.
+Ex. incentive: bonus payments for relocation within the locality.

 Code of Virginia, § 15.2-1901.1